 SQL Sentry Allows You to See What Is Going on in the Virtualization Layer

 As a skilled DBA, you know that you need to ensure that SQL Server’s performance meets your customers’ expectations, not just in the database server itself but also in the platform upon which it runs.
 And if performance is not meeting expectations, you need tools that allow you to see where the problem might lie.

-Using V Sentry, DBAs can resolve virtualization-centric problems faster than ever and, in many cases, even detect issues before they become problems.
+Using SQL Sentry, DBAs can resolve virtualization-centric problems faster than ever and, in many cases, even detect issues before they become problems.

 Silence Those Noisy Neighbors!

 The “noisy neighbor” effect refers to a condition that occurs in virtual and cloud computing environments where a single tenant of a given host server monopolizes bandwidth, disk I/O, CPU and other resources to the point that it negatively impacts the performance of other tenants of the host.
 The noisy neighbor effect causes other virtual machines and applications that share the host infrastructure to suffer from poor performance.
 Noisy neighbors are notoriously difficult to detect and diagnose.
 But SentryOne V Sentry is designed to reveal noisy neighbors in a single click.